House Trant

 History

-At the tourney at Ashford Meadow in 209 AC, Steely Pate gives Ser Duncan the Tall his newly painted shield, they discussed the auspicious merit of various heraldic sigils.
-Pate mentions having seen shields adorned with, among other things, hanged men and reminds Duncan that they served their wielders just as well.[4]
+At the tourney at Ashford Meadow in 209 AC, Steely Pate gave Ser Duncan the Tall a newly-painted shield.
+Pate mentioned having seen shields adorned with, among other things, hanged men.[4]

-Duncan the Tall, having had his shield destroyed in a trial by combat at the Chequy Water against Ser Lucas the Longinch, bought a new shield during his stay at Stoney Sept.
+Duncan, having had his shield destroyed in a trial by combat at the Chequy Water against Ser Lucas Inchfield, bought a new shield during his stay at Stoney Sept.
 The shield had not been painted since its last owner and therefore still featured a hanged man as its sigil - most likely the personal arms of a member from House Trant.
-This inspired Duncan to adopt the temporary alias of the "Gallows Knight" for the tourney at Whitewalls in 212 AC.[5]
+This inspired Duncan to adopt the temporary alias of the "Gallows Knight" for the wedding tourney at Whitewalls in 212 AC.[5]

 Recent Events